KittyGiraudel/site/_posts/2021-04-24-slack-guidelines.md

 My coworker [Anita Singh](https://twitter.com/anitas3791) and I have been working on some Slack guidelines for [Gorillas](https://gorillas.io) in order to encourage mindful behaviour and being respectful of everyone’s time in written communication.

-A lot of you seemed interested in us published them, so here they are.
+A lot of you seemed interested in us publishing them, so here they are.
 They are not a verbatim copy of our company guidelines since ours are quite Gorillas-specific, and they should be generic enough to be taken in most organizations.

 - [Setting up your profile](#setting-up-your-profile)
 - [Creating channels](#creating-channels)